|The T'ai Chi Ch'uan Study Center

 Each individual is naturally unique in terms of attitude, aptitude, previous experience and intensity of interest and motivation.
 Most begin with one class a week plus the important daily practice at home.
 In addition, all students are encouraged to attend the free Saturday morning practices.
 The idea is for each student to find their own comfortable pace of learning as well as their own comfortable level of exertion while avoiding the likelihood of injury.
 Awareness, relaxation, balance and vitality will naturally and gradually increase.

 Beginners start with learning the physical movements of the beginners set.
 In addition, the T'ai Chi principles and two basic qi gong (aka ch'i kung) exercises are introduced.
 The emphasis is upon increasing physical awareness and relaxation.
 Some are ready for Intermediates after one term of Beginners.
 Many, however, wisely choose to repeat Beginners in order to work on the coordination of the principles and the energy awareness with the physical movements.
 Patience pays off.

 In Intermediates, the rest of the entire form is taught with more emphasis on manifesting the T'ai Chi principles.
 Additional qi gong (aka ch'i kung) exercises are introduced.

 Refinements is the advanced, open-ended study where new perspectives are applied to the practice with increasing emphasis on energy awareness and meditation.
 It is important to maintain "beginner's mind," i.e., openness to learning.

-Free Saturday morning practices provide a chance for newcomers to observe and try T'ai Chi and for current students to practice the beginner's material with a group.
+Free Saturday morning practices provide a chance for newcomers to try T'ai Chi and for current students to practice the beginner's material with a group.

 | Home |